 The extra water that will be available for customers is water that is currently free to flow naturally down the river, through Warren to the creeks, Macquarie Marshes, Lower Macquarie and onto the Barwon Darling Rivers.

-When full, the massive super weir, with 10 meter high gates, would back the river up for 30km – holding back 6 billion litres of water and raising the depth of the river by 5 meters.
+When full, the massive super weir, with 8.5 meter high gates, would back the river up for 32km – holding back 6 billion litres of water and raising the depth of the current Gin Gin weir pool by about 4.5 meters.

 WaterNSW know that a registered Aboriginal Heritage site will be inundated by the dam.
 In their scoping report they say that there’s likely to be other similar sites around, as if that makes the destruction of one site OK.

 Murray Lower Darling River Indigenous Nations (MLDRIN) is a peak representative body, advising the MDBA, as well as NSW agencies (including sections of the Department of Primary Industries and Environment) regarding appropriate consultation with First Nations on waterway management issues.
-MLDRIN has a formal statutory role under he Basin Plan to assess water resource plans prepared by State Governments.
 MLDRIN has received no formal notification or been engaged by the proponent on this project.
 Read MLDRIN’s submission to the project’s EPBC referral here.

 The internationally recognised Ramsar listed Macquarie Marshes are one of the most important sites for waterbirds in Australia.
 In 2010 the Australian Government issued a formal notification of a likely “change of ecological character of the Macquarie Marshes Ramsar site” to the Ramsar Secretariat.
-The conditions of the Macquarie Marshes Ramsar site remains poor because of the ongoing effects of regulation.
-This project will exacerbate ongoing decline in all of the elements outlined in the 2010 notification to Ramsar.
+The condition of the Macquarie Marshes Ramsar site remain poor because of the ongoing effects of river regulation.
+This project will exacerbate ongoing decline in all of the elements outlined in the 2010 notification to Ramsar listed wetlands.
 Read what ecologist Professor Richard Kingsford said in his submission to the EPBC referral here.

 WaterNSW keep saying they will not catch tributary inflows from rivers like the Talbragar, Bell and Little, however their own documentation says that they will, making it difficult to trust what they say.
 How else can the dam produce the extra water it is promising general security irrigation customers?

-The project will catch free flowing unregulated water that currently flows freely to the struggling internationally recognised Ramsar listed Macquarie Marshes and the Barwon Darling River.
+The project will catch free flowing unregulated water that currently flows freely to the struggling internationally recognised Ramsar listed Macquarie Marshes and the Barwon Darling-Baaka River.

 So how can WaterNSW say they won’t capture tributary flows?
 Well they call some tributary flows dam releases!
 It’s a matter of making the definition suit your purpose.
 Read what river ecologist Bill Johnson has to say.

 The irrigation industry in the Macquarie Valley far exceeds the natural capacity of the Valley to provide water.
-The overallocation of the river is a critical issue – highlighted by the fact that as of July 2020, not all of the water allocated to general security in 2016 can be delivered.
+The over-allocation of the river is a critical issue – highlighted by the fact that as of July 2020, not all of the water allocated to general security in 2016 was available to be delivered.

 Water woes in the valley could be addressed by changing some key rules in the water sharing plan, like taking into account drought figures that include the years after 2004, not selling water that has not yet fallen as rain, and debiting customer’s water accounts if they order too much water.